 What Is Drug Addiction?

 Addiction is a chronic, often relapsing brain disease that causes compulsive drug seeking and use, despite harmful consequences to the addicted individual and to those around him or her.
 Although the initial decision to take drugs is voluntary for most people, the brain changes that occur over time challenge an addicted person’s self-control and hamper his or her ability to resist intense impulses to take drugs.

 The Addicted Brain

-Fortunately, treatments are available to help people counter addiction’s powerful disruptive effects.
-Research shows that combining addiction treatment medications with behavioral therapy is the best way to ensure success for most patients.
-Treatment approaches that are tailored to each patient’s drug abuse patterns and any co-occurring medical, psychiatric, and social problems can lead to sustained recovery and a life without drug abuse.
-Click for entire article on NIDA
+Fortunately, Counseling are available to help people counter addiction’s powerful disruptive effects.
+Research shows that combining addiction Counseling medications with behavioral therapy is the best way to ensure success for most patients.
+Counseling approaches that are tailored to each patient’s drug abuse patterns and any co-occurring medical, psychiatric, and social problems can lead to sustained recovery and a life without drug abuse.
+Click for an entire article on NIDA